Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 **XSS attack** : In this attack attacker injects malicious client side script into web-pages without their consent, their main task is to steal the users information from that web-application.
 	<span style='color:lightgreen;'>Prevention</span>
 	Install web application firewall.
-	Input validation before sending to the web-application.
+	Input validation and sanitization.
+	Output encoding.
+	Keeping software up to date.
+	Using Content Security Policy.

+**DDOS attack**
+	It is type of large scale DOS attack in which attacker creates an army of botnets and at a particular time all the botnets send multiple requestion